 Refilling Your Pump

-- Tell your doctor if you will be out of town at any point while you have your pump.
+- Will be out of town at any point while you have your pump.

 The procedure to refill your pump will take 15 to 20 minutes.

 First, your nurse will clean your skin over your pump.
-They will put a needle that’s attached to a thin tube through your skin, into the fill port.
+They’ll put a needle that’s attached to a thin tube through your skin, into the fill port.
 The prick of the needle might be uncomfortable.

-Your nurse will use a collection syringe to take it out any medication in your pump from the last infusion and measure it.
-This won’t be uncomfortable.
+Your nurse will use a collection syringe to take out any medication in your pump from the last infusion and measure it.

-Once your pump is empty, your nurse will insert a syringe into the fill port to refill your pump with new medication.
+Once your pump is empty, your nurse will put a syringe into the fill port to refill your pump with new medication (see Figure 3).
 You won’t have any discomfort while the medication is being refilled.

-Once your pump is refilled with medication, your nurse will place a device over the outside of your pump.
-This device is connected to a programmer.
-Your nurse will use the programmer to reset the volume in your pump so it will start to deliver medication on a regular schedule again.Back to top
+Once your pump is refilled with medication, your nurse will use the handheld programmer to reset your pump.
+Then it will start to deliver medication on a regular schedule again.Back to top

 - Have any signs of infection at your pump site, such as tenderness, drainage, or redness.